iagoleal/iagoleal.github.io/content/posts/cuts.md

   \end{array}
 $$

-Notice that while in the original problem we had $y$ fixed to be whatever argument the function receives, in the new problem $y$ can take any feasible value, but the cost is augmented by a new penalty term on the difference between $y$ and $x$.
+While in the original problem we had $y$ fixed to be whatever argument the function receives, in the new problem $y$ can take any feasible value, but the cost is augmented by a new penalty term on the difference between $y$ and $x$.
 The factor lambda is called a _dual variable_ or _Lagrange multiplier_